ramosipd/azure-service-emulators/ServiceBus/README.md

 }
 ```

+## Local Settings

+The `local.settings.json` file is crucial for local development of Azure Functions.
+This file contains configuration settings that are used when running the function app locally.
+Here are the key points about local settings:

+### Important Notes
+- The `local.settings.json` file should never be committed to source control as it may contain sensitive information
+- It's recommended to add `local.settings.json` to your `.gitignore` file
+- A template file (`local.settings.template.json`) should be provided in source control as a reference

+### Required Settings
+- `AzureWebJobsStorage`: Connection string for Azure Storage (use "UseDevelopmentStorage=true" for local development)
+- `FUNCTIONS_WORKER_RUNTIME`: Specifies the language runtime (dotnet-isolated for .NET isolated process)
+- `ServiceBusConnection`: Connection string for Azure Service Bus (points to local emulator in development)

+### Optional Settings
+- `FUNCTIONS_HTTPWORKER_PORT`: Port number for the HTTP worker (defaults to 7071)
+- `IsEncrypted`: Set to false for local development

+### Creating Local Settings
+1. Copy `local.settings.template.json` to `local.settings.json`
+2. Update the values as needed for your local environment
+3. Ensure the ServiceBusConnection string matches your emulator configuration

 ## Notes on the Service Bus Emulator

 - The emulator is the official Microsoft Azure Service Bus emulator.